ilri/dspace-statistics-api/README.md

 This project contains an indexer and a [Falcon-based](https://falcon.readthedocs.io/) web application to make the statistics available via a simple REST API.
 You can read more about the Solr queries used to gather the item view and download statistics on the [DSpace wiki](https://wiki.duraspace.org/display/DSPACE/Solr).

+If you use the DSpace Statistics API please cite:

+*Orth, A. 2018.
+DSpace statistics API.
+Nairobi, Kenya: ILRI. https://hdl.handle.net/10568/99143.*

 ## Requirements

 - Python 3.5+